dominikh/gutter/README.md

 Gutter requires a GPU that supports at least Vulkan 1.2, D3D12, or Metal.
 This should be covered by GPUs of the last 10 years.

+### Inspired by, but not a clone of, Flutter

+Gutter is heavily inspired by Flutter, which in the author's opinion is a solid implementation of the declarative UI pattern.
+To arrive at a usable prototype faster, large parts of Gutter's initial design were copied directly from Flutter, with adjustments to make its API more suited to Go's type system.
+However, it is not the goal to provide a faithful Flutter clone.
+In fact, as the project progresses, it will likely move further away from Flutter's API, as Gutter is made more Go-like, and as abstractions that are deemed unnecessary are removed.

+### Modern font handling

+- TODO
+- Not restricted to the WWS or R/B/I/BI models, instead embracing variable fonts and unrestricted font models. we try our best to map old-fashioned fonts to our flexible API.
+- not relying on fontconfig
+- not supporting old encodings like the Macintosh code pages, Big5, etc. Unicode or go home.

+### Pixel-aligned UI elements

+TODO

+## Known shortcomings that may be fixed by contributors

+- No support for correct line breaking of Thai

+## Known shortcomings that are intentional

+- No support for touch gestures
+- No support for mobile devices
+- No support for text directions other than left-to-right and right-to-left